 - Bake the cheesecake in a water bath.
 This is one of the secrets to moist creamy cheesecake.
 The water bath is simple.
 You simply place the foil-wrapped cheesecake in a water a large pan such as a roasting pan or large sheet cake pan.
 Carefully pour boiling water in the pan around the springform pan, making sure to not spill water into the cheesecake batter.
 The water should reach about 3/4 up the outside of the springform pan.

 - Don’t overbake the cheesecake.
-When a cheesecake is done, it will still be a little jiggly in the center and the edges will be slightly puffed up.
+When the cheesecake is done, it will still be a little jiggly in the center and the edges will be slightly puffed up.
 It will finish setting up as it cools.

 Cooling the cheesecake